WITS-COMS4037/tutorials/rel-calculus/README.md

 2. The names of all classes that meet in room R128 and are taught by Ivana Teach.

-3. The ages the students who either are History majors or are enrolled in a class taught by Ivana Teach.
+3. The ages of the students who either are History majors or are enrolled in a class taught by Ivana Teach.

 4. The names of all students who are enrolled in two classes that meet at the same time.